-Ridgefield's housing stock consists predominantly of single family homes, accounting for over 80% of existing housing stock.
+Ridgefield's housing stock consists predominantly of single-family homes, accounting for over 80% of existing housing stock.
 Just 15% are multifamily homes.
-(Note: Townhouses are defined as "1-unit, attached" single-family homes.)

-Most single-family homes are owner-occupied: Owners live in 90% of single-family homes, but only 23% of occupied multifamily homes are owner-occupied.
+Most single-family homes are owner-occupied: Owners live in 90% of single-family homes, but only 23% of occupied multi-family homes are owner-occupied.